 Pennsylvania Social Work License Requirements

 Pennsylvania offers three licenses, two of which require master’s degrees from board-approved programs.
 The third, the LBSW, requires only a bachelor’s degree.
-A passing score on the ASWB is also required for all three.
+A passing score on the appropriate ASWB exam is also required for all three.
 Students can take the ASWB in their last semester or after graduation.
 For the clinical license, an applicant also needs 3,000 hours of work experience in the field.

 Pennsylvania Governing Board